Environmental/Horticultural Internship in Ecuador

 - Detailed orientation and ongoing support from Tandana's Ecuador Program Manager as well as a mentor

 - Room and board with a local family (homestay)

-- Work expenses including local transportation, cell phone, etc. (Interns pay their own airfare to Ecuador)
+- Work expenses including local transportation, cell phone, and consular fees.
+(Interns pay their own airfare to Ecuador)

 - Please describe any experience you have living in Ecuador or in another cross-cultural situation.

 - What are your strengths and weaknesses as a leader?